 A major civil contingency event is:

-Authority to invoke the ERP lies with the CE/DG in consultation with the appropriate Heads of Division, Chair of the HSE Board, Ministers and Legal Advisors Office as appropriate.
+Authority to invoke the ERP lies with the CE/Director Regulation (DR) in consultation with the appropriate Heads of Division, Chair of the HSE Board, Ministers and Legal Advisors Office as appropriate.

 The HSE Board can instruct that an incident is designated as an HSE Major Incident under section 14(2) (a) of the Health and Safety at Work etc. Act 1974.

 There are a number of practical and logistical issues that need to be considered at a local level in readiness for responding to a major incident.
-In the event of a major incident the Incident controller will ask the Office administration manager to implement these measures.
+In the event of a major incident the Incident controller will ask the Office administration manager and may appoint a Business manager to manage the implementation of these measures and wider logistical issues.

 In the event of an emergency/incident that requires, or threatens to require, the evacuation of London and threatens the continuity of Government, departments are obliged to maintain alternative working premises outside the capital.
 HSE has limited access to the DWP alternative working premises.
 Details are held by Secretariat, EPU and BSD.